BarRaiser

 Next, employers will typically conduct interviews.
 This gives employers a chance to get to know candidates better and to ask them more specific questions about their qualifications.
 After the interview, employers will decide who to hire.

 Finally, employers may require candidates to take a skills test or other assessment.
-This step is designed to confirm that candidates have the skills and knowledge necessary to perform the job.
-Once all of these steps have been completed, an employer will decide who to hire for the position.
+This step confirms that candidates have the skills and knowledge necessary to perform the job.
+Once these steps have been completed, an employer will decide who to hire for the position.

 Also Read: Cost of a bad hire and how to avoid bad hires